C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/stream.rst

 StreamDispatcherSequencial
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This utile take its input stream and route it to ``outputCount`` stream in a sequential order.
+This utility takes its input stream and routes it to ``outputCount`` streams in a sequential order.

 .. code-block:: scala